 - General Engineering - Statics, Dynamics, Mechanics of Materials, Engineering Economics, Circuit Theory, Electromechanics & Digital Circuits.

-- General Education (Liberal Arts) - All Bradley Students are required to meet the BU Gen-ED Program.
+- BCC (Bradley Core Curriculum) - All Bradley Students are required to meet the BCC.

 See also the Checklist of Required Courses.